Application Process & Terms of Payment

 Note on Fees:

 Changes in foreign currency valuations and other items can necessitate small changes in our fees.
-Putney fees, therefore, are subject to change.
+PST fees, therefore, are subject to change.

 Tuition Refund Plan: